Nov 22, 2024

 Justice Department Files Lawsuit Alleging Housing Discrimination by Architect and Property Owners

-Old woman looking out the window Photo Source: Adobe Stock Image
+A senior woman looking thoughtfully out of a window.
+Photo Source: Adobe Stock Image

 On December 11, 2020, the U.S. Justice Department filed a lawsuit against J. Randolph Parry Architects and eight owners of multifamily properties that were designed by the architectural firm.